(This article was originally published on 11/21/2017 and updated on 6/22/2021)

-Your best bet is to have testimonials on hand from a variety of existing customers so that you can choose the ones that are from clients who are most like the business you’re selling to.
+Your best bet is to have testimonials on hand from a variety of existing customers so that you can tailor your social proof to the business you’re selling to.

-4. Communicate how your services will impact their organization (or life!)
+4. Do: Communicate how your services will impact their organization (or life!)

-As a B2B (business to business) salesperson, it’s easy to forget that even though you’re selling your services to other businesses, it’s a real human being deciding to hire you, and signing the cheque.
+As a B2B salesperson, it’s easy to forget that even though you’re selling your services to other businesses, it’s a real human being deciding to hire you, and signing the cheque.

-How do you get across just how serious you are about customer satisfaction to someone?
+How do you communicate just how serious you are about customer satisfaction?